Q: What is a Tenant Representative?

 Q: What if I see a good location myself?

 A: Wonderful!
 Simply contact your Tenant Rep who will check it out and negotiate the best terms possible for you.
 It is likely that the Tenant Rep is already familiar with the building and too many inquiries will only encourage Landlords to increase their rates.

 A: Nothing!
 Normal site selection or acquisition tasks require no fees from you since Tenant Reps are compensated through a share of the leasing or brokerage fee that the Landlord pays.
 In fact, since Tenant Reps commonly obtain better terms for their clients than the clients would have obtained themselves, you will spend less time and money by working through one.
 Other services such as market research, consulting, lease analysis and lease termination negotiations are available and billed on an hourly or fixed-rate basis.

 Q: Is it fair and legal for you to represent us and be paid by the Landlord?

 A: Yes.
 Real Estate Commission regulations are clear that it is both legal and ethical to represent the Tenant or Buyer and be paid by the Landlord.

 Q: Is an exclusive agreement necessary and in my best interest?

-A: Hard working Tenant Reps contact all other commercial real estate brokers and owners on your behalf.
-If other brokers do the same thing, confusion results.
+A: The North Carolina Real Estate Commission requires that an exclusive agreement be executed prior to a licensed broker writing a purchase or lease agreement.
+Also, hard working Tenant Reps contact all other commercial real estate brokers and owners on your behalf.
+If there are multiple brokers do the same thing, confusion results.
 An experienced Tenant Rep will not invest the time and resources necessary to do a superior job without your exclusive commitment.
-And when it comes to making a purchase, the North Carolina Real Estate Commission requires that an exclusive agreement be executed prior to a licensed broker writing a purchase or lease agreement.